flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/converting-documents-to-different-formats.md

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/release34/convert_response.png)

-Values expected in the reply body:
+The following values are expected in the reply body:

 * **customId**: The client ID.
 * **fileId**: The file ID.